LeanKit-Labs/fount/README.md

 ```

-The second approach is easier to read when starting out, but consider how fragile the second approach is.
-If someone were to come along and refactor your generic arguments to be more expressive and not change the keys the dependencies were registered against, it would straight-up ruin your day.
+The second approach is easier to read when starting out, but consider how fragile it is.
+If someone were to come along and refactor your generic arguments to be more expressive and not change the keys the dependencies were registered against, it would break a lot of code.

-You get to choose which approach you'd like to take, but just keep in mind there's more risk to the second.
+You get to choose the style you prefer, just keep in mind there's more risk with argument name only.

 ## Multiple Containers
 Fount supports multiple containers.
 If you don't specify one when making calls, it will use the 'default' container.
-All the examples in this doc use implicit default container.
+Most examples in this doc use the default container implicitly.

 You can use a named container in two ways:
  * pass the container name in parenthesis before making the call (all commands)